KyeBuff/flick-api/README.md

 This is the first time THAT I have deployed an API before and I'd heard good things about AWS and Elastic Beanstalk.
 I followed <a href="https://www.youtube.com/watch?v=ISVaMijczKc" target="_blank">this</a> tutorial on YouTube which helped me better understand the deployment process.
 I have since setup the ability to SSH into my EC2 instance and have ran artisan commands on the server.

-Next I'll be looking at how I can use AWS CLI tools so I can move away from the UI, especially as the UX is pretty bad.
+Next I'll be looking at how I can use AWS CLI tools so I can move away from the AWS UI.

 ## What have I learned so far?